EwhaGlab/glURDF/README.md

 This repository is based on [learnopengl](https://learnopengl.com), extended to read [urdf](http://wiki.ros.org/urdf) files. glURDF supports not only visualizing the robot model but also animating the robot motion with given robot configurations.

-Currently, the robot description files given in this repository is from [fetch_ros](https://github.com/fetchrobotics/fetch_ros.git), and [talos-data](https://github.com/stack-of-tasks/talos-data.git).
+Currently, the robot description files given in this repository are from [fetch_ros](https://github.com/fetchrobotics/fetch_ros.git), and [talos-data](https://github.com/stack-of-tasks/talos-data.git).

 ## Dependencies
 glURDF depends on multiple packages and libraries.
 Please follow the procedure below to make sure you have installed all the dependencies.